-Hudson River School review at the New Britain Museum of American Art
+Hudson River School by New Britain Museum of American Art

 New Britain, Connecticut

-I made this trip with my family to the New Britain Museum of American Art to study some of the Hudson River School paintings that are in the museum's permanent collection.
-Below are a series of photographs that I captured showing various closeup details for several oil paintings.
+I made this trip with my family to the Hudson River School by New Britain Museum of American Art.
+I wanted to study some Hudson River School paintings in the museum’s permanent collection.
+Below are a series of photographs I captured showing various closeup details for several oil paintings.
 The closeup details are very informative, and by studying them, a person can start to appreciate and understand how the painting layers were constructed.
-The colors in these photographs are not modified from my digital camera, they may not represent the colors of the actual paintings that are hanging in the museum, but they are relatively close.
+The colors in these photographs are not modified from my digital camera, they may not represent the colors of the paintings hanging in the museum, but they are relatively close.

 The Boating Party ca. 1870s